 As is often the case in a small city, Marsing doesn't have a public transportation system that people use for their commute.

-The population of Marsing has a very low overall level of education: only 6.26% of people over 25 hold a 4-year college degree or higher.
+The citizens of Marsing have a very low rate of college education: just 6.26% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Marsing in 2022 was $22,392, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $89,568 for a family of four.
 However, Marsing contains both very wealthy and poor people as well.